 On January 13, 2016, IFRS 16, Leases, was issued which requires, among other things, lessees to recognize leases traditionally recorded as operating leases in the same manner as financing leases.
 The standard is effective for annual periods beginning on or after January 1, 2019 with earlier application permitted.
-The Company has not assessed the impact of the new standard.
+The Company is in the process of assessing the impact of the new standard.